ee538/Trojan-Map/REPORT.md

 #### ```Dijkstra's Algorithm```

 Dijkstra Algorithms Computes the shortest path between two nodes.
 In This Algorithm, The Source Node is Fixed (Single Source Node) and computes shortest path to all other nodes from the source Node.
 Our Algorithm Returs the shortest path from source node to end node.
+It is a greedy algorithm which visits the closest node (shortest distance node) and expects to grow.

 The Declaration of the function is given as ```std::vector<std::string> CalculateShortestPath_Dijkstra(std::string location1_name,std::string location2_name);```